EnergyTransition/ESDL-gitbook/esdl-concepts/data-types/items-assets-and-energyassets/overview-of-energyassets.md

 * Battery: Represents an electrical battery to store electricity.
 * HeatStorage: Represents a water buffer to store heat \(or cold\).
+* GasStorage: Represents a tank to store gas.

 New storage assets will be added in future \(aquifer storage\).